Why the Snyder Cut of Justice League looks weird on your TV

 So what's going on here?

 Zack Snyder's Justice League is bucking an industry trend, presenting itself in a 1.33:1 aspect ratio as opposed to a more standard widescreen format.
 It's absolutely weird, and it feels "wrong" because we're not used to it, but it's not actually all that strange.
-The Snyder Cut's square framing is only just a little wider than the 4:3 framing that dominated television programming from the 1920s until the late 1990s.
+The Snyder Cut's square framing is essentially the same 4:3 framing that dominated television programming from the 1920s until the late 1990s.
 Most importantly, it's framed this way to better fit IMAX formatting.

 Why would he do that?